Constantinsborg: History

 In 1699, Constantin Marselis died and his widow Sophie Elisabeth Charisius took over the manor and had it turned into a fee tail.
-She married Peder Rodsteen who was made a Baron.
+She married Peter Rodsteen who was made a Baron.
 When Rodsteen died in 1714 the manor passed to Sophie Elisabeth Charisius' nephew Christian Charisius who was married to Dorothea Cathrine Rosenlund.
 He died in 1724 and she the following year, after which the manor was inherited by their son Constantin August Charisius.
 Constantin dedicated himself to the administration of Constantinsborg during the 52 years he owned it.
 He managed to expand the estate, although it left him heavily in debt at this death in 1776.

 In 1787, Hans Frederik Fædder-Charisius took over Constantinsborg and was given permission to divide and sell the manor estate provided all profits were set aside for his descendants.
 The manor was auctioned in 1799.
 Fædder-Charisius himself bought the main building and lands while most of the attached farms and lands were sold off.
 When Fædder-Charisius died the manor was sold to Peder Jacob Møller in 1832 who in turn sold it in 1867 to Hendrik Pontoppidan.

 After purchasing Constantinsborg Hendrik Pontoppidan became heavily involved in agriculture and Hedeselskabet.
 He had become wealthy through his trading in Manchester and Hamburg.
 In the 1840s Hendrik Pontoppidan was a representative for the National Bank of Denmark.
 In 1851 he was made Consul of the Danish state and he co-founded Aarhus Privatbank which eventually became one of the largest banks in Denmark.
 Hendrik Pontoppidan died in 1901 but he had already passed the manor on to his son Alfred Pontoppidan who had studied agriculture in Scotland and Hannover.
 Alfred Pontoppidan's management of Constantinsborg was a success and it became a centre for agricultural education in the area.